Treatment for COPD

 Medicines.
 Some medicines help ease symptoms when you have them.
 Others are taken daily to control swelling (inflammation) in the lungs.
 Always take your medicines as prescribed.
 Learn the names of your medicines, as well as how and when to use them.

 Oxygen therapy.
 Oxygen may be prescribed if tests show that your blood contains too little oxygen.

 Smoking.
 If you smoke, quit.
 Smoking is the main cause of COPD.
 Quitting will help you be able to better manage your COPD.
 Ask your healthcare provider about ways to help you quit smoking.

-Avoiding infections.
-Infections, like a cold or the flu, can cause your symptoms to worsen.
+Not getting infections.
+Infections, such as a cold or the flu, can cause your symptoms to get worse.
 Try to stay away from people who are sick.
 Wash your hands often.
-And, ask your healthcare provider about vaccines for the flu and pneumonia.
+And ask your healthcare provider about vaccines for the flu and pneumonia.

 Coping with shortness of breath

 Coping tips include:

 Exercise.
 Try to be as active as possible.
 This will improve energy levels and strengthen your muscles, so you can do more.

 Breathing methods.
 Ask your healthcare provider or nurse to show you how to do pursed-lip breathing.